 Integrative Medicine brings together the best in Conventional Medicine, Nutrition, Movement, Other Healing Systems, and Mind/Body/Spirit Disciplines.
 It is a relatively new field in medicine, and few experienced physicians are trained in it.
 More are needed.
 The LEAPS Core Faculty is composed of Integrative Medicine physicians and educators with long associations in major American academic health centers, who value the importance of a patient's narrative and evidence-based research in understanding health and disease.

 Goals and Learning Objectives

-The overall goals of the LEAPS into IM program is to enhance medical student education in evidence-based complementary and alternative medicine (CAM), prepare participants to become student leaders for IM/CAM education at their schools, and support students’ personal and professional development.
+The overall goals of the LEAPS into IM program is to enhance student education in evidence-based integrative modalities, to prepare participants to become student leaders in integrative health education at their schools, and support students' personal and professional development.

 By participating in LEAPS into IM: